IllyaVakulenko/praisecharts/README.md

 - [Q]uit: Abort the program immediately.

 Notes:
-- Inputs are case‑insensitive; only the first character is used.
+- Inputs are case‑insensitive; only the first character is used in single‑URL prompts.
 - In single‑URL mode, entering anything other than `O`, `N`, or `Q` is treated as Skip.
-- In batch mode, conflict resolution happens in two passes:
+- In batch mode, conflict resolution happens in two passes.
+On terminals that support checkboxes, you’ll select items interactively.
+Otherwise:
-  1) You’re asked which conflicted items to Overwrite (enter indices like `1 3 5`, type `all` for all, or press Enter to skip this action)
+  1) Enter indices to Overwrite (e.g., `1 3 5`, or `all`)
-  2) You’re asked which remaining conflicted items to Number Any conflicts not selected in those two steps are skipped.
+  2) Enter indices to Number (rename)
+  Any conflicts not selected in those two steps are skipped.